eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_target.md

 - Development platform
 - Production silicon

 Each target implementation type might use a different trace capture method.
 Different trace capture methods might have different functionality, limitations, or usage.
 For example, to generate and capture trace data, most Arm-based systems use [CoreSight](https://developer.arm.com/Architectures/CoreSight%20Architecture) infrastructure.
-In contrast, to generate and capture trace events, the Arm [Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) models use the [Iris](hhttps://developer.arm.com/documentation/101196/latest/?lang=en) API.
+In contrast, to generate and capture trace events, the Arm [Fixed Virtual Platform (FVP)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) models use the [Iris](hhttps://developer.arm.com/documentation/101196/latest/?lang=en) API.

 During target development, the target could have limitations to the amount or accessibility of the trace infrastructure.
 Possible limitations might include: